House Life

 Program Communities: Shared curiosity, shared space.

-Program Community applications for upperclassmen open on MyHomeAtPenn starting on January 23rd, 2024 and closing on February 2nd, 2024!
+Program Community applications for upperclassmen open on MyHomeAtPenn starting on January 22, 2025 at 1 PM and closing on February 10th, 2025 at 5 PM!
 You can learn more about the overall housing selection process and timeline HERE!

 It’s not just first-year students who are offered the opportunity to live with other students and faculty who share a passion for a particular subject—many Program Communities offer membership to upperclass students too!
 Membership in a Program Community or an approved Student Designed Community is completely voluntary but requires a special application process.